 When converting SAML SSO-only and account users, it's important to understand the differences in the processes.

-When you convert an account user to a SAML SSO-only user, the account user’s password is revoked.
+When you convert an account user to a SAML SSO-only user, the account user’s password gets revoked.
 They can no longer sign in to their CertCentral account directly via the DigiCert URL.
 If you ever convert them back to an account user, they'll need to complete their account setup again.

 They will receive an email that contains the custom SSO URL used to sign in to their CertCentral account.
 They can also access the custom SSO URL from the DigiCert Account Login page.